felbinger/AdminGuide/docs/services/matrix.md

 docker-compose exec -u www-data matrix hash_password -p PASSWORD
 ```

-After the command is done you will get a password hash as stdout
+After the command is done you will get a password hash as stdout.

-After you have generated the password hash you can update the value in the database.
-First you shoud start a shell in the postgress container with
+Once you have generated the password hash you can update the value in the database.
+First start a shell in the postgress container with.
 ```shell
 docker-compose exec postgres /bin/bash
 ```